My goal is to reorient primary health care to focus on healthy lifestyles and healthy environments.

 I work with community members, health professionals, education providers, and professional bodies to research how patients are better supported in primary care to eat well.
 I implement interventions and programs, so that general practitioners, nurses, dietitians, nutritionists, pharmacists, and other health professionals feel confident in nutrition and have the skills to meet patients’ needs.
 I also work with Primary Health Networks to better understand how primary care services can be reoriented to put nutrition and other lifestyle behaviours at the forefront of the health care system.

-I have published over 100 peer-reviewed scientific articles and attracted over $3 million in research funding from government bodies, non-government organisations, and philanthropic foundations.
+With the support of team members, I have published over 100 peer-reviewed scientific articles and secured over $24 million in research funding from government bodies, non-government organisations, and philanthropic foundations.
 I am a Principal Research Fellow at Griffith University with strong external funding support, including an NHMRC Investigator Grant (EL2).
 I am lead of Healthy Primary Care at Griffith University, Global Strategic Lead for the NNEdPro Global Centre for Nutrition and Health, Committee member of the Royal Australian College of General Practitioners Handbook for Non-Drug Interventions, Associate Editor for the Australian Journal of Primary Health and Family Practice journal and Executive Committee member of the Australasian Association for Academic Primary Care.